What to do if you or someone else is being bullied

 - When they start to talk, listen carefully to what they have to say.

-Remember: you don’t have to put up with bullying!
-Don’t suffer in silence: TELL SOMEONE!
+Remember: you don’t have to put up with bullying.
+Don’t suffer in silence.

-See the help section for supportive information and contacts details of support organisations.
+See the help section for supportive information and contacts details of support organisations, such as Childline, Teenline, or Samaritans.